It’s a compelling Canadian story.

 Huda came across silicone technology from Czechoslovakia that had yet to be commercialized.
 It included the process to transform silicone metal into finished products like rubbers, emulsions and surfactants.
 BUNA engineers Ltd. acquired the technology and moved ahead with the KSP project.

 That’s when the first Persian Gulf War broke out.
-Then, an Iraqi scud missile landed one kilometer from the project site and the investors backed out, scuttling the venture.
+Then, an Iraqi scud missile landed one kilometre from the project site and the investors backed out, scuttling the venture.

 Fortunately, BUNA Engineers Ltd. were able to leave Kuwait with their new silicone technology in hand and, because of a wisely negotiated contract, full payment as well.